ANSYS in ACTION

 ANSYS in ACTION: Calibration of a DEM Simulation with Rocky and ANSYS optiSLang

-Join us for a webinar detailing how the automated calibration of a numerical simulation with experimental results can help to improve the credibility of the simulation results with all stakeholders.
+Watch this webinar detailing how the automated calibration of a numerical simulation with experimental results can help to improve the credibility of the simulation results with all stakeholders.
 In this webinar, we will demonstrate the setup of an automated analysis for angle-of-repose and drawn-down-angle simulations performed using Rocky DEM.
 Learn how easy it is to use sensitivity analysis and meta-modeling techniques to find the best fit of particle-specific data with the experimental data.
 While we will demonstrate how to apply Rocky DEM inside ANSYS optiSLang, the presented workflow can be applied to any FEM, CFD or electromagnetic simulation model.